What is IT governance?

 Widely adopted around the world, ITIL is a framework for IT service management (ITSM).
 Its newest iteration ITIL 4, was launched in February 2019.

 ITIL is supported by ISO/IEC 20000:2011 – the international standard for ITSM against which organisations can achieve independent certification.

 COBIT (Control Objectives for Information and Related Technology) is an internationally recognised IT governance control framework that helps organizations meet business challenges in the areas of regulatory compliance, risk management, and aligning IT strategy with organizational goals.

 COBIT® 2019, the latest iteration of the framework, was released in November 2018.
 It builds on COBIT® 5, introducing new concepts and addressing the latest developments affecting enterprise IT.

 Browse COBIT products >>

-In addition to the three frameworks listed above, there are several other models and frameworks you should consider for effective IT governance:
+In addition to the frameworks listed above, there are several other models and frameworks you should consider for effective IT governance:

 The challenge for many organizations is to establish a coordinated, integrated framework that draws on best-practice IT governance frameworks.